Welcome

 The Empty Words Ensemble's premiere performance went really well.
 It was a small but receptive

 audience at the Library's auditorium.
-It was great to play spontaneous music in a small, clean,
+It was great to play spontaneous music in a small, clean, controlled

-(because it could actually be heard).
+actually be heard).
 And we could do so much with the nuances of sound.
-We're
+We're going to look into doing

-going to look into doing more concerts there with the New Music Collective.
+more concerts there with the New Music Collective.

 Thanks to Kevin Crothers for his help.
-Thanks to Pierre from Quebec City for his kind words about
+Thanks to Pierre from Quebec City for his kind words about our

 The heat will stop me from being me.